List of Marathi films of 2022

 This is a list of Marathi (Indian Marathi-language) films that are scheduled to release in 2022.

+The Marathi cinema recorded its highest-ever box-office earnings in 2022, with total collections of ₹268 crore and footfalls reaching 2.60 crore.

 Box office collection

 The List of highest-grossing Marathi films released in 2022, by worldwide box office gross revenue, are as follows.

 The rank of the films in the following depends on the worldwide gross.